visaacceptance/agent-toolkit/README.md

 ## Model Context Protocol

-The Visa Acceptance Agent Toolkit also supports the [Model Context Protocol (MCP)](https://modelcontextprotocol.com/).

-To run the Visa Acceptance MCP server using npx, use the following command:
+The [Model Context Protocol (MCP)](https://modelcontextprotocol.com/) is also supported.
+You can run a Visa Acceptance MCP server with:

 ```bash
 npx -y @visaacceptance/mcp --tools=all --merchant-id=YOUR_MERCHANT_ID --api-key-id=YOUR_API_KEY_ID --secret-key=YOUR_SECRET_KEY
 ```

-Replace the credential placeholders with your actual Visa Acceptance credentials.
-Or, you could set these values in your environment variables.

-Alternatively, you can set up your own MCP server.
-For example:
+Or use your own MCP server configuration like so:

 ```typescript
 import { VisaAcceptanceAgentToolkit } from "@visaacceptance/agent-toolkit/modelcontextprotocol";